The non-minimal 3-form cosmology and the rise of the cuscuton: The anisotropic universe

 \textbf{A) Small values of $\beta_1$, and away from the isotropy: }

 \textbf{B) Large values of $\beta_1$, and close to the isotropy: }

 \textbf{C) Very small values of $\beta_1$, and close to the isotropy: }

 We find that all three cases show similar behavior.
-In particular, in the high-k limit, we find that one of the modes has a vanishing speed of propagation, while the dispersion relation for the other mode becomes constant with respect to $k$:
+Since we are considering the anisotropic Universe, we will distinguish between the speed of propagation along the anisotropic direction, and associated with the homogeneous and isotropic subspace.
+In particular, to find it, we solve the discriminant equation \cite{DeFelice:2025ykh}:

-{In this case, the group velocity, $v_g=a\partial\omega/\partial k = 0$, vanishes.} The high-q limit, which corresponds to the homogeneous and isotropic subspace, is, in contrast, well behaved.
-In particular, in this case, the speed of propagation of both modes is unity:
+for $\omega$, where $A$ is the kinetic matrix for our system, $B$ is the mixing matrix, and $M$ is the mass matrix.
+The group velocity, which we will refer to as the speed of propagation for modes along the $x-$direction, is then defined as while for the isotropic homogeneous subspace it is defined as To find the speeds of propagation, we solve the above discriminant equation for $\omega$, yielding four solutions $\omega_{1},\omega_2,\omega_3,\omega_4$.
+Then, we substitute these solutions into the definitions of the speeds of propagation and analyze different limits. \\ In particular, in the $x-$direction, {we find}: